mattermost/docs/source/administration/config-settings.rst

 Cluster Name
 ^^^^^^^^^^^^
 The cluster to join by name.
 Only nodes with the same cluster name will join together.
-This is to support Blue-Green deployments or staging pointing to the same database.
+This is to support blue-green deployments or staging pointing to the same database.

 +------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"ClusterName": ""`` with string input. |